 “You are looking at marks someone has made on a wall.
 They have made them for a reason and there are various questions around how and why they made those marks, but these are standard questions an archaeologist would ask, no matter the circumstances.
 The timescale is irrelevant.”

-Having raised the profile of the anarchic artwork, its cultural significance was recently recognised by Historic England who granted the building at 6 Denmark Street Grade II* listed status.
-This places the site amongst the top eight per cent of protected buildings in England, alongside architectural gems such as Battersea Power Station and the Coliseum Theatre in London.
+Having raised the profile of the anarchic artwork, its cultural significance was recognised by Historic England who granted the building at 6 Denmark Street Grade II* listed status.
+This places the site among the top eight per cent of protected buildings in England, alongside architectural gems such as Battersea Power Station and the Coliseum Theatre in London.

-But Professor Schofield has mixed feelings about the new designation.“Punk was anti-authority.
+But Professor Schofield has mixed feelings about the designation.“Punk was anti-authority.
 It was against the system – and now the system is giving it official recognition.
 That feels counterintuitive.

 “I prefer the punk approach – punk was very transient, very underground and largely intangible.
 I think we get too hung up on trying to preserve everything for the future.
 The future will have its own heritage whatever we do."

 Professor Schofield is working on further research with Dr Graves-Brown which explores reactions to the heritage listing, including the views of Johnny Rotten, now known as John Lydon.
-His archaeological investigations were also the subject of a recent Research in Focus public lecture event at York.
+His archaeological investigations were also the subject of a Research in Focus public lecture event at York.

 Transit van to techno

 The Sex Pistols’ artwork is just one highlight of a prestigious academic career that, more recently, has focused on the cultural heritage of the contemporary past, rather than ancient ruins.